 In the wonderful Berlin bookstore Do You Read Me?
 I found an intriguing little oblong book with a blue and silver cover and a Japanse character on it.
 Under the character was written the word, or the name, ‘namida’ and the names of the Swiss artists Gerda Steiner and Jörg Lenzlinger.
 The publisher is Edizioni Periferia.
 A Japanse-Swiss-Italian co-production, apparently – but what is namida?
 I had to know.
 Read the article…

-Sweet&Salt: Water and the Dutch is the title of an exhibition and a book on the relationship between the Low Countries and that element which is so fundamental to their landscape and their identity; water.
+Sweet&Salt: Water and the Dutch is the title of book and an exhibition on the changing relationship between the Low Countries and that element which is so fundamental to the landscape and to the Dutch identity: water.
 Under pressure from climate change, the Netherlands are redefining their relationship to water, and in the process are subjecting the landscape to an extreme makeover.
-Read here the book in PDF.
+Crown Prince Willem-Alexander accepted the first copy of the book and opened the exhibition in the Kunsthal in Rotterdam in February 2012.

 Free time is becoming an ever more important factor in the shaping of our society, in the changing landscape, and in the physical and spatial arrangement of the Netherlands.
 Fun is ubiquitous and has a far-reaching effect on the development of the inner cities, the periphery and the countryside.
 My book Fun!
 Leisure and landscape examines, describes and analyses this phenomenon in text and photographs.